 We discuss cycling issues and develop ideas for improving cycling facilities in the district.

-Our next formal meeting is currently scheduled for Thursday 13th May 2021 at 7.00pm.
+Our next formal meeting is now scheduled for Thursday 20th May 2021 at 7.00pm.
 Because of the current circumstances this will probably be held online.
 Further details will be posted closer to the date.
 You can read the minutes of our last meeting here.